 10.2.
 How Point-in-Time Recovery Works

-Figure 10.3 shows the basic concept of PITR.
-In PITR mode, PostgreSQL replays the WAL data of the archive logs on the base backup, from the REDO point created by the pg_backup_start up to the point you want to recover.
-In PostgreSQL, the point to be recovered is referred to as a recovery target.
+In PITR mode, PostgreSQL replays the WAL data from the archive logs on the base backup, starting at the REDO point created by pf_backup_start and continuing up to the specified recovery point.
+This recovery point in PostgreSQL is referred to as the recovery target.

 # Place archive logs under /mnt/server/archivedir directory.